Mathematics, Statistics & Geometry

 Frequently Asked Questions

-Significant figures are the digits in a number that carry meaning contributing to its measurement resolution.
-They include all non-zero digits, zeros between non-zero digits, and trailing zeros in a decimal.
+Significant figures are the specific digits in a number that contribute to its actual measurement resolution.
+They include all non-zero digits, any zeros between non-zero digits, and trailing zeros placed after a decimal point.

-No. Leading zeros (zeros at the beginning of a decimal, like 0.005) are not significant.
-They are placeholders used to indicate the scale of the number.
+No. Leading zeros (such as the zeros at the beginning of 0.005) are never significant.
+They function merely as placeholders to indicate the scale or magnitude of the number.

-Trailing zeros are significant if there is a decimal point present (e.g., 5.00 has 3 sig figs).
-If there is no decimal point (e.g., 500), the zeros are usually considered ambiguous but often treated as non-significant placeholders.
+Trailing zeros are strictly significant if there is a visible decimal point present (e.g., 5.00 has 3 sig figs).
+If there is no decimal point (e.g., 500), the zeros are generally considered ambiguous placeholders rather than precise measurements.

-Identify the first non-zero digit.
-Count the required number of digits from there.
-Look at the next digit to decide whether to round up (5 or higher) or stay the same (4 or lower).
+First, identify the first non-zero digit.
+Count your required number of digits from that starting point.
+Finally, look at the very next digit to determine whether you should round up (if it is 5 or higher) or stay the same (if it is 4 or lower).

-They communicate the precision of a measurement.
-You cannot have a result more precise than your least precise measurement.
-Sig figs prevent 'false precision' in calculations.
+They accurately communicate the true precision of a physical measurement.
+A calculated result can never be more precise than the least precise instrument used to measure it.
+Sig figs prevent the dangerous illusion of 'false precision' in scientific reporting.